noxomix/vgl/README.md

 ## Information
 Currently, this is in an early stage.
 All code is currently only tested under ZorinOS (Linux) with V 0.4.1 xxxxx.
-For testing the (V)GLFW Bindings are used (https://github.com/duarteroso/glfw) which are currently also only working for Linux based setups (actually just required to change `flags.v`).
-(GLFW of course is compatible with all major OSes).
+For testing the (V)GLFW Bindings are used (https://github.com/duarteroso/glfw) which are currently also only working for Linux based setups (actually just required to change `flags.v`). (glfw.h usually of course is compatible with all major OSes).

 **vGL** uses GLAD to bind OpenGL from C. No pre-install of anything is required.
 (Except the libglfw for glfw to make examples working)